ir33k/prebble/README.md

 extra stuff on shake.
 I don't like that.
 So I don't know how to do it yet.

+### 2022.11.22 Tue 04:46 - Appstore stars

+Watchface already has 12 stars in Appstore O_O.
+This is super awesome!
+I'm happy that people like it as I rly tried to not only meet design goals but also make it useful for every day usage.
+I'm using it since first day and it works for me very well.
+It rly need those customization tho.
+It brings watchface to another level when you can make it your own.

 [Hackathon #001]: https://rebble.io/hackathon-001/
 [Install pip for Python2.7 in Debian 11 Bullseye]: https://blog.emacsos.com/pip2-in-debian-11-bullseye.html